 Another complaint that is often lodged against Triplebyte is that they tend to appeal to technology companies that are situated in the Bay Area or New York City.
 Often, this excludes smaller firms that may not have the resources to employ engineers that are competing for coveted positions in large coastal firms.

 Triplebyte is not transparent about their pricing structure.
 To find out what Triplebyte charges customers for their services, you have to input your personal information on their pricing page.
 After a short waiting period, an Account Manager will contact you and offer you a free quote depending on your company’s size and needs.

-According to some sources, such as readers on Y Combinator, Triplebyte’s revenue model is based on taking a cut of the engineer’s base salary for their first year.
+According to some sources, such as Y Combinator, Triplebyte’s revenue model is based on taking a cut of the engineer’s base salary for their first year.
 Taking a percentage of the employee’s salary is a customary business model in the recruiting and staffing space, so it’s not surprising to find out that Triplebyte has adopted this model themselves.

 It may be surprising, however, to find that Triplebyte takes a 25 percent cut of the employee’s first-year base salary.
 In some cases, standard recruiting firms take up to 20 percent of the employee’s pre-tax earnings in their first year.